MRE-Code-Hub/Image-based-velocimetry-toolbox/README.md

-Indicator function for optical flow estimations
+Indicator function for optical flow estimations (air-water flows)
 ===================================================

 Image-based velocimetry techniques have captured great interest in the laboratory study of air-water flows, for example bubble image velocimetry (BIV) or optical flow (OF).
 Because recorded video sequences in air-water flows are often subject to image noise, a new filtering technique is proposed.
 This indicator function relies on the image gradient magnitude and works directly on the image plane, including the following benefits: